-- Non-conserved PV: The non-conserved component of PV is represented by the sum of all PV tracers apart from $q{co}$ (i.e. $q{mp}+q{cu}+q{bl}+q{sw}+q{lw}+q{mo}$ ).
-Figure 4c presents a vertical alternation of signs: negative values are observed from the surface (around 975 hPa) to 950 hPa, thereafter positive values exist from 950 to 600 hPa, with a maximum at 850 hPa, and finally, to-mid troposphere, and again as a sink in the upper troposphere.
-It is noteworthy that $q{sw}$ presents especially low values with an average in cyclone centres that is close to zero (not shown).
-Therefore, analysis solely based on $q{sw}$ is omitted hereafter.
+Non-conserved PV.
+The non-conserved component of PV is represented by the sum of all PV tracers apart from q{co} (i.e. $q{mp} + q{cu} + q{bl} + q{sw} + q{lw} + q{mo}$).
+Figure 4c presents a vertical alternation of signs: negative values are observed from the surface (around 975 hPa) to 950 hPa; thereafter positive values exist from 950 to 600 hPa, with a maximum at 850 hPa; and finally, negative values are observed between roughly 600 and 300 hPa.
+From the point of view of atmospheric dynamics, this alternation of signs suggests that diabatic processes tend to act as a sink of PV close to the surface, as a source in the lower-to-middle troposphere and again as a sink in the upper troposphere.
+It is noteworthy that q{sw} presents especially low values with an average in cyclone centres that is close to zero (not shown).
+Therefore, analysis solely based on q{sw} is omitted hereafter.